History of Kabaddi in India

-Considered as one of the most ancient Indian traditional sports, Kabaddi started its journey, almost 4,000 years ago.
-This is a team game that requires both skill and power on behalf of the players, and it also combines the characteristics of wrestling and rugby.
-Kabaddi in India has quite a long history that dates back to the pre-historic times.
-During the period of its inception, Kabaddi was aimed at developing self-defense, in addition to responses to attack and reflexes of counter attack by individuals and by groups or teams.
+During the period of its inception, Kabaddi was aimed at developing self-defense, in addition to respond to attack and reflexes of counter attack by individuals and by groups or teams.
 A dramatized version of the great Indian epic, the Mahabharata, has made an analogy of the game to a tough situation faced by Abhimanyu.
 The situation was that the heir of the Pandava kings, Abhimanyu was surrounded by his enemies on all sides and he tried to get out of their Chakravyuha.

 The game of Kabaddi was included in the curriculum of the Indian University Sports Control Board (IUSCB) as a main sports discipline in the year 1961.
 Kabaddi in India got further recognition when the School Games Federation of India (SGFI) decided to include it in the school games, in 1962.
 This body is responsible for organizing state and national level competitions for school going children in various sports of India, on a regular basis.
 In the year 1971, the National Institute of Sports (NIS) included Kabaddi in the curriculum of Regular Diploma courses.
 The Amateur Kabaddi Federation came into existence in the next year, in 1972.
 This body was formed with a view to popularise the game in the neighboring countries and also to organize regular National level tournaments.
 The sub-junior and junior sections were included in Kabaddi national level tournaments, as a regular feature, only after the formation of this body.

 The Indian national men's Kabaddi team started visiting the neighbouring countries with a view to further improve the status of Kabaddi in India.
 It toured Bangladesh in 1974, as part of the cultural exchange program to play five test matches in different parts of the country.
-The Bangladesh national men's Kabaddi came for a return visit in the year 1979 and played five test matches in India.
+The Bangladesh National men's Kabaddi came for a return visit in the year 1979 and played five test matches in India.
 India played an important role in the formation of the Asian Amateur Kabaddi Federation (AAKF) in 1978.
-The AAKF was established during the silver jubilee celebrations of National Kabaddi Championships in India, held at Bhilai, Madhya Pradesh.
+The AAKF was established during the silver jubilee celebrations of National Kabaddi Championships in India, held at Bhilai, Chhattisgarh.
 Kolkata was the venue for the first Asian Championship in Kabaddi in 1980.
 This helped a lot in further improving the entire scenario of Kabaddi in India.

 Kabaddi in India saw the introduction of Federation Cup Kabaddi matches in the year 1981.
 The game was included as a demonstration game in the IX Asian Games hosted by India in the year 1982.
 In 1984, India organised an open Inter-National tournament at Mumbai and an international invitation Kabaddi Tournament was also organized, during the Tri-centenary celebrations of the city of Calcutta.
 Kabaddi was included as a regular sports discipline by the South Asian Federation (SAF) from the year 1984.
 Being played in the SAF Games at Dhaka, Bangladesh for the first time, Kabaddi is being included in every SAF Games that is organised once in every two years.